cs2113-s23/cs2113-s23.github.io/wrkshts/J1-wrksht.md

 Additionally, come up with one additional type for this company, describe it and add it to the UML diagram.

-Include your UML diagram and explanation with this worksheet.
+Include your UML diagram and explanation with this worksheet (in the file you're submitting, or as a screenshot/photo/etc).

 #### s